 3.3.
 MEANS OF HARASSMENT.

-Harassment can be oral, visual, written, physical, or electronic.
-Harassment can occur through electronic communications, including social media, other forms of communication, and in person.
+Harassment can be verbal, visual, written, physical, or electronic.
+Harassment can occur through electronic communications, including social media, messaging platforms, gaming platforms, mobile telephones, other forms of communication, and in person.

 3.4.
 BEHAVIOR THAT IS NOT HARASSMENT.